Seventh-tier Alvechurch to play Cheltenham

 Burton Albion v Needham Market

-Bradford City v Harrogate
+Bradford City v Harrogate Town

 Port Vale v Exeter City

-Torquay/Hampton and Richmond v Derby County
+Torquay United/Hampton and Richmond v Derby County

 Bristol Rovers v Rochdale